Religion. Even if it's worshiping the Emperor. Especially if it's worshiping the Emperor.

-Butt Monkey: The Custodes Captain-General.
-Half of the time, he's getting insulted by the Emperor for being a moron, while his own fellow Custodes mock him despite him being Captain-General which they didn't even know about until Fyodor invaded the Palace
+Butt Monkey: The Emperor's caretaker and Custodes Captain-General.
+Half of the time, he's getting insulted by the Emperor for being a moron, while his own fellow Custodes mock him despite him being Captain-General, which they didn't even know about until Fyodor invaded the Palace

 Card-Carrying Moron: The Master of the Administratum (third High Lord from the left) isn't just a useless piece of shit, he aspires to be a useless piece of shit.